 You want to be able to decide…

-You need to enable DNSSEC for one authoritative DNS zone you previously configured (please see the "Create an authoritative DNS zone" howto).
+You need to enable the "Domain Name System Security Extensions" for one authoritative DNS zone you previously configured (please see the "Create an authoritative DNS zone" howto).

 How to configure DNSSEC: